aspinwall-ui/aspinwall-launcher/docs/widgets/creating_widgets.md

 The code used for widget creation must be added to the `__init__()` function of the widget class.

-## Widget configuration

-Widgets use [GSettings](https://docs.gtk.org/gio/class.Settings.html) for storing data, and are expected to ship pre-compiled files.
-A `Gio.Settings` object is provided in the `config` variable on the object, and can be interacted with like a regular dict (`config['key']` gets a key, `config['key'] = value` sets it).

-Loading/saving is handled by the launcher.

-If you're planning to use the `config` variable, you must set the `has_config` value to True.

-If your widget has no configuration options, don't set the `has_config` value; it is set to False by default.

 ## Installing the widget

 The default local folder for widgets is `~/.local/share/aspinwall/widgets`.